glichtner/pystackreg/README.rst

 -----------
 pyStackReg is used to align (register) one or more images to a common reference image, as is required usually in time-resolved fluorescence or wide-field microscopy.
 It is directly ported from the source code of the ImageJ plugin ``TurboReg`` and provides additionally the functionality of the ImageJ plugin ``StackReg``, both of which were written by Philippe Thevenaz/EPFL (available at http://bigwww.epfl.ch/thevenaz/turboreg/).

-pyStackReg provides the following four types of distortion:
+pyStackReg provides the following five types of distortion:

 - translation
 - rigid body (translation + rotation)